← Back to ResourcesBreed Guides

 StageClinical realityMedicationsCalgary monthly cost

-B1Asymptomatic, murmur on exam, normal echoNone$30–$60 (annual echo amortized)
+B1Asymptomatic, murmur on exam, normal echoNone$30 to $60 (annual echo amortized)

-B2Asymptomatic, but echo shows enlargementPimobendan$60–$120
+B2Asymptomatic, but echo shows enlargementPimobendan$60 to $120

 Most Cavaliers spend years in Stage B feeling normal.
-Stage C usually starts subtly — one episode of pulmonary edema requiring an ER visit, then daily medications and monitoring.
+Stage C usually starts subtly.
+One episode of pulmonary edema requiring an ER visit, then daily medications and monitoring.
 Stage D Cavaliers can live months to a year with intensive management.

 What is the difference between an MVD cough and a heart failure cough?

 One of the most important things a Cavalier owner can learn.
+The two coughs sound different, mean different things, and the second one is an emergency.

-MVD cough (Stage B2/early C)
+MVD cough (Stage B2 or early C)

 Heart failure cough (Stage C)